OguzPastirmaci/lightweight-os-on-oci/README.md

 ### Fedora CoreOS
 https://getfedora.org/en/coreos

+Fedora CoreOS is an automatically-updating, minimal operating system for running containerized workloads securely and at scale.

 - Not in the list of "Linux Distributions that Support Custom Image Import".

 ### Flatcar Linux
 https://www.flatcar-linux.org/

+Flatcar Container Linux is an immutable Linux distribution for containers.

 - In the list of "Linux Distributions that Support Custom Image Import".
+- A fork of the CoreOS Container Linux and maintained by [Kinvolk](https://kinvolk.io/).

 ### Ubuntu Minimal
 https://wiki.ubuntu.com/Minimal

+Minimal Ubuntu is a set of Ubuntu images designed for automated deployment at scale and made available across a range of cloud substrates.

 - The only official OCI platform image in the test list.
 - Boot time can be lowered to `8.257s` by disabling Oracle Cloud Agent and `cloud-init`.

 ### Ubuntu Core
 https://ubuntu.com/core

+Ubuntu Core is a tiny, transactional version of Ubuntu for IoT devices and large container deployments.

 - In the list of "Linux Distributions that Support Custom Image Import".